meken/azure-private-link/README.md

 az deployment group create -g $RG_PL_SVC -f assets/vnet-peering.bicep
 ```

+Note that the subnet that's going to be used for the Private Link Service will have to have its `privateLinkServiceNetworkPolicies` attribute set to `false`, which is done automatically by the command above.

 ## Connect through the private endpint

 > TODO ADF managed vnet